gemrb/gemrb.github.io/Innovations.md

     in IWD2)

 ## GUI and high resolutions
-TODO: add subviews goodies
  - window scaling
-   - for arbitrary higher resolutions at the same pixel count
+   - for arbitrary higher resolutions at the same pixel count (resize the window while in windowed mode)
-   - game window scaling, for more game real estate without the Widescreen mod
+   - game window scaling, for more game real estate even without the Widescreen mod (just set a higher resolution)
  - [custom font support](Fonts.md)
+ - general window dragging support
  - in character generation, the default portrait is randomised (for our sanity's sake :))
  - some GUI tweaks that allow infinite kits, spells and so on or improve usability